ChandraNarreddy/gopqr/README.md

 o refresh the credentials set, thereby avoiding a down-time.
 The 'CredentialRefresher' function is defined by the consumer of gopqr(you), when invoked it should fetch the latest set of credentials from storage such as a vault and reset the odd and even credentials in the driver.
 Make sure you do this within the protection of the inbuilt Mutex to avoid race conditions.

 ## Okay, how do I make it happen?
+Please refer to the [sample](https://github.com/ChandraNarreddy/gopqr/blob/main/example/aws_sm_creds_pgr.go) code in the examples directory for usage of the driver by refreshing credentials stored in AWS Secrets Manager.

+### Instructions
-If you have defined your postgres database service accounts to refresh every often, you can use this little utility to automatically refresh these credentials for you.
+* If you have defined your postgres database service accounts to refresh every often, you can use this little utility to automatically refresh these credentials for you.
 Only requirement is that you need to have 2 such service accounts with similar privilege level for the sake of continuity while the other one is under rotation.
 Once you have created the second account, you are good to go!

-Here is how you would create the driver -
+* Here is how you would create the driver -

 ```
   pqr := &gopqr.Driver{